Rhosinjay-cyb/Azure-Firewall/README.md

 ## Project Title

-Designing Secured Public Access to Azure VMs and controlling its Web Access Using Azure Firewall.
+Designing Secured Public Access to Azure VMs and controlling their outbound traffic Using Azure Firewall.

 ## Objective